Counterprotesters expected to dwarf white supremacists in DC

-But that could be lower and likely will be dwarfed by counterprotests.
+The number of people at Kessler's event could be lower than his estimate and likely will be dwarfed by counterprotests.
 Some leading figures in the U.S. white nationalist movement have said they won't attend or have encouraged supporters to stay away.

+On Sunday morning in Charlottesville, a crowd of more than 200 people gathered in a park to protest racism and mark the anniversary.
+The group sang songs, and speakers addressed the crowd.
+Among them was Courtney Commander, a friend of Heather Heyer, the 32-year-old who was killed when a car plowed into a crowd of people protesting the white nationalists.

+Commander, who was with Heyer when she was killed, said, "She is with me today too."

-On Saturday evening on UVA's campus, police had a brief, tense confrontation with students and other activists angry over a heavy security presence.
+The night before on UVA's campus, police had a brief, tense confrontation with students and other activists angry over a heavy security presence.
 They unfurled a banner reading "Last year they came w/ torches.
-This year they come w/ badge" and chanted "Why are you in riot gear?
+This year they come w/ badges" and chanted "Why are you in riot gear?
 We don't see no riot here."
 More than 200 marched to another part of campus, where many shouted at a line of officers.

 "The university administration just let white supremacists roll through grounds with their torches, and for us, they're afraid of us.
 They are afraid of us because we are demanding change from the university," Carlson said.

-Note: This story has been updated to correct that Bro plans to visit the site where her daughter was killed Sunday afternoon.